StevenCowie/comp230-ethics/README.md

 Stereotyping in games especially females

 ## Question
-What are the negative effects on the gaming industry as a whole with the misrepresentation of females.
+What are the negative effects on females with the misrepresentation of females the way they are portrayed in the games industry.

 Sources:
 1. Understanding the impact of QPOC representation in video games